Home

 Part III: Introduction to The Apocrypha

-The Catholics and Eastern Orhtodox add what we call the apocrapha and they call the deuterocanonical books (and chapters) - all of which are Old Testament, none of which are Masoretic, but some of which appear in the Septuagint.
-It is worth noting these two denominational canons differ from one another.
+The Roman Catholics, Greek Orthodox, Russian Orthodox, and the various Oriental Orthodox churches add what we call the apocrapha and they call the deuterocanonical books (and chapters) - all of which are Old Testament, none of which are included in Masoretic texts, but come from the Septuagint.
+It is worth noting that these denominational canons differ from one another in which of these appocryphal books they included in their canon.

 (C) Copyright 2024 Daniels Stanfield.
 This document may be distributed freely, but may not be sold or modified.